 I really like the way the electrical couplings are modelled.
 They give a nice level of detail.

 The buffers are white metal and glue into the shanks on the end.
-I fitted them in a retracted position since thsi coach would mostly be running with other Mk1 coaches.
-Apart from cost reasons, I'm not sure why the buffers are not turned brass and sprung.
+I fitted them in a retracted position since this coach would mostly be running with other Mk1 coaches.
+Apart from cost reasons, I'm not sure why the buffers are not turned brass and/or sprung.

-At this point, one of my few disappointments comes into play: the gangway connections.
+At this point, one of my few disappointments came into play: the gangway connections.
 They look fabulous when fitted, but are incredibly fiddly to get right.
 There is a backing plate to which the rubber gangway surround fits and then a buffering plate over the top of that.
 The problem is that the rubber surround is moulded too small and needs to be stretched to make it fit the correct outline.
 This has the effect of causing the buffering plate to curve and it also means that the glue attaching the rubber is under tension.
 I had to have many goes at glueing this as several of my glues would not hold the rubber and ABS together.
+I ended up having to use SuperGlue.
 I would suggest that the rubber really isn't necessary.
-Mould it in a solid plastic or even a semi-solid plastic with the correct size.
-As it stands, it is to strong to be flexible, so why bother ?
+I 'get' that rubber is used because that is what the real things are, but it really should be moulded in a solid plastic or even a semi-solid plastic with the correct size so as not to require stretching.
+As it stands, it is too strong to be flexible, so why bother ?

 Assembling the Body